LaurentDeconinck/Personna/README.md

 There is my prompt to use :

 Can you crate a personna who is [insert job title] and your task is to [insert task].
-Describe the key responsibilities and challenges you would face in this role, as well as the skills and strategies you would need to succeed.
-Consider how you would measure your success and what impact your work could have on the organization or industry.
 Acknowledge this with "yes" and stay idle.